-From Victorian seaside towns to atmospheric and intimate coves, there's places to visit in Pembrokeshire for walkers, nature lovers, foodies and families.
+From Victorian seaside towns to atmospheric and intimate coves, there's plenty of places to visit in Pembrokeshire.
 It’s a safe bet you’ll love it here too.

 St Davids Cathedral

-With a population of less than 2,000 people, St Davids is more than a record-holder as Britain's smallest city.
+With a population of less than 2,000, St Davids is more than a record-holder as Britain's smallest city.
 St Davids Cathedral is a magnificent cathedral that has been a place of pilgrimage since the 12th century and there are several other attractions of artistic and culinary kinds.

 Pembrokeshire Coast National Park

 Pembrokeshire National Park is the only national park in the UK to be focused primarily along dramatic coastline.
 Yes it's a feast for the eyes, abundant in wildlife and rare flora and fauna, but it also has numerous monuments and sites of historic interest.
 There's never a dull moment here.